innovation-first/paradox-innovation/content/blogs/arrow-overview/index.md

 Spark users are in a favorable position since improvements through new implementations will respect the Spark APIs, meaning existing Spark programs will be minimally impacted.
 However, the Comet accelerator is not yet ready for production for most users.
 As for DuckDB, it is already used in production by many companies.
 It is a "Swiss Army knife" (via its extensions), efficient, and its use cases ride the wave of a kind of retreat from big data and the return of SQL (as opposed to NoSQL) which has never really gone away.
 Its use is expected to grow.

-In a [separate blog](/blogs/arrow-use-cases), we explore some interesting use cases of Arrow and associated technologies.

 ## Contact